Boeing posts more red ink, yet leaders see progress toward recovery

 The company’s last profitable year was 2018, when it made $10.5 billion.

-Rob Stallard, a financial analyst with Vertical Research Partners in a note to investors after the results posted said he’s “not entirely comfortable” with Boeing showcasing the strong cash flow and ignoring the overall loss.

-He wrote that cash flow will be strong as Boeing clears its “bloated inventory” of parked planes built much earlier but only now being delivered.
-Yet brushing off the loss won’t sit well with investors, he wrote.

-Calhoun acknowledged that getting back to a 2018 level of profitability remains a long way off.
+Calhoun acknowledged that getting back to that level of profitability remains a long way off.

 “While we have made meaningful progress, challenges remain and we have more work ahead to drive stability in our operations and within the supply chain,” his memo said.